Procedure

 Blood Pressure

-s needed to titrated vasoactive medications
+s for titrated vasoactive medications in shock

 Intracranial Hemorrhage